 IS IT POSSIBLE TO HAVE A FLEA PROBLEM IF YOU DON’T HAVE PETS THAT GO OUTSIDE?

 If your pets don’t go outside, you can still face a flea problem.
 Even homes without pets can get fleas.
-If you bought a new home or you rent a house where the previous owner had pets with fleas, the bugs can still be lurking in the carpets.
+If you bought a new home or you rent a house where the previous owner had pets with fleas, they can still be lurking in the carpets.
 Fleas can also enter your home if a neighborhood animal hangs out near your home.
 Also, if you don’t have a pest control solution, animals such as rats, mice, squirrels, and raccoons can bring them in or near your home.
-Fleas jump as high as 8 inches, so it takes only one host to pass fleas to your indoor pets and pet-free home.
+Fleas jump as high as 8 inches, so it takes only one host to pass fleas to your indoor pets or pet-free home.

 WHAT DO FLEAS EAT?